The Protection of Personal Information Act (POPI Act or POPI law) sets conditions for how you can process information.

 - Get an overview of this complex law and know what practical action to take.

-- Get expert practical legal advise and guidance, but use your resources.
+- Get expert practical legal advice and guidance, but use your resources.

 - Save time and fast track your compliance efforts whilst still applying good management principles.